 - Data security management, including personal data protection.

 - Cybersecurity, including security service and security technical tools.

 However, improving the quality of the security system is not only related to technology.
 Many fintech companies are working on internal security and threat response strategies, as well as raising awareness among both employees and customers.
-Fintech companies like no other segment are connected with money, which makes them especially attractive for cyberattacks.
+Fintech companies like no other segment are connected with money, which makes them an especially attractive target for cyberattacks.
 A recent study shows that banks are investing about 70% of their funds in developing and implementing security strategies.
 Realizing this, the financial market in recent years has been investing a lot in the development of security systems, including blockchain solutions.

 WealthTech brings together wealth and technology to deliver better financial management solutions.
 During the lockdown, this direction of fintech received a new round of development.
 According to Fintech Global, funding for WealthTech in the first quarter of 2020 has reached $1.7 billion.
 These are impressive numbers that show the development prospects for WealthTech.
-Many entrepreneurs realized that it is possible to successfully run business online, so new digital services for managing personal and corporate finances have appeared.
-And experts predict that in the near future, the use of such advanced technologies as AI and Big Data will give us even more effective financial solutions.
+Many entrepreneurs realized that it is possible to successfully run a business online, so new digital services for managing personal and corporate finances have appeared.
+Experts predict that in the near future, the use of such advanced technologies as AI and Big Data will give us even more effective financial solutions.

 Among the most popular Wealthtech services are Robo-advisors.
 These are automated platforms that use algorithms and machine learning to help investors make important financial decisions.
 Robo-advisors provide users with recommendations based on market data and the user’s personal goals.
 Perhaps, in the future, such programs will be able to completely replace financial advisors, but for now, they just offer additional opportunities for investors.